tc39/proposal-smart-pipelines/readme.md

 requires that there be a topic reference in the pipeline body; otherwise it is an [early error][].

-A topic pipeline body is an expression at the [precedence level once tighter than pipeline-level expressions][operator precedence] – that is, it is a conditional-level expression.
+A topic pipeline body is either:

+* An expression at the [precedence level once tighter than pipeline-level expressions][operator precedence] – that is, a conditional-level expression.
+* A block `{` … `}` containing a list of statements, the last of which is used as the result of the whole pipeline.

-### Practical consequences
+## Practical consequences
 Therefore, a pipeline in **[bare style][] *never*** has **parentheses `(…)` or brackets `[…]`** in its body.
 Neither `… |> object.method()` nor `… |> object.method(arg)` nor `… |> object[symbol]` nor `… |> object.createFunction()`